-If you find that your Keurig isn’t brewing coffee this can leave you frustrated and regretful of purchasing your Keurig machine.
-Don’t panic and let’s check-up to see if your machine is clogged and how you can clean it properly.
+If you find that your Keurig isn’t brewing hot coffee, this can leave you frustrated and regretful about purchasing your Keurig machine.
+Don’t panic; let’s check to see if your machine is clogged and how you can clean it properly.

 Too much debris in your machine

-Keurig cleaning can be a drag, but it’s necessary for your machine to function properly.
-Before getting started cleaning your Keurig, make sure that you unplug your machine first.
-Please be careful that the water inside the reservoir isn’t hot, especially if you have recently used your machine to make coffee.
+Keurig cleaning can be a drag, but it’s necessary for your machine to function correctly.
+Before cleaning your Keurig, make sure you unplug your coffee maker first.
+Ensure your machine has thoroughly cooled before cleaning.

-A clogged Keurig is a common cause for most problems with your machine.
-If you have been using your Keurig coffee brewer for more than six months, it’s likely that you need to have it cleaned.
-Luckily they have made the coffee maker easy to take apart which makes the cleaning process a whole lot taxing.
+A clogged Keurig is a common cause of most problems with your machine.
+If you have been using your Keurig coffee brewer for more than six months, you likely need to have it cleaned.
+Luckily they have made the coffee maker easy to take apart, which makes the cleaning process much more taxing.

 How Can I Reset My Keurig?